SashaEnsminger/University-Projects/README.md

 # University-Projects
-The projects listed encompass my utilization of MATLAB in my computational mathematics courses.
+The projects listed encompass my utilization of MATLAB, Python, and R in my computational mathematics courses.
+Within the code I state what software it is written for.